hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 You can pick any name that is meaningful to you.
 However, see [Container and Object Naming](#naming) for restrictions on container names.

+You may also set custom metadata on a container.

 ### 2.2.3 <a id="object_resource"></a>HP Cloud Storage Objects

 An object provides a way for you to store an arbitrary blob of data.